openenergymonitor/build-workshop/emontx-pixel-emonesp/emontx/firmware/Readme.md

 ## Compile & Upload Using PlatformIO

 We will use [PlatformIO](https://platformio.org) to compile and upload the firmware.
-[The Arduino IDE](https://www.arduino.cc/en/Main/Software) can also be but IMO PlatformIO is easier to setup since all required libraries and tool chains are automatically downloaded.
+[The Arduino IDE](https://www.arduino.cc/en/Main/Software) can also be used but for this workshop PlatformIO is easier to setup since all required libraries and tool chains are automatically downloaded.

 #### Install platformIO